 Do these diseases represent an economic burden to the nation?
 Absolutely right, they represent an enormous public health problem.
 Approximately 8 million workdays a year are lost due to hay fever and asthma, 130 million school days are missed each year because of hay fever and asthma, and occupational allergic diseases are believed to be a major part of work-related illnesses.
 An estimated 16% of all hospital inpatients suffer from allergic reactions to medications.
 You can see clearly that the costs to individuals, families, employers, society and to the whole nation at large is enormous.

 Can you put a dollar value to this enormous public health problem?
 Most available statistics are more than 7 years old.
-However, to give you an idea, the total cost of these incurable disease was estimated at 4 billion dollars in 1981.
-Health care costs in the hospital, nursing home, in the doctor’s office and medications used to control these diseases are estimated to be over 2 billion dollars a year.
+However, to give you an idea, the total cost of these incurable diseases was estimated at 4 billion dollars in 1981.
+Healthcare costs in the hospital, nursing home, in the doctor’s office and medications used to control these diseases are estimated to be over 2 billion dollars a year.
 Indirect costs, such as lost wages, approximates about 1 billion dollars a year for these diseases alone.
-More than 400 million dollars were allowed in one year to workers disabled by ashtma alone.
+More than 400 million dollars were allowed in one year to workers disabled by asthma alone.

 Is allergy or asthma contagious?
 The answer is no. It cannot be transmitted from one individual to another by contact.

 How is the allergy or asthma transmitted then?
 Allergy and asthma are serious diseases and certainly are not psychological diseases.
 They are often inherited and a predisposition to them can remain for life.
 Asthma and allergies run in certain families.
 If both parents have the diseases several of their children will have them also.
 This is less likely to happen if only on grandparent of distant relative has the disease.
 Allergies are inherited only as a tendency to be allergic but not the particular allergic disease of the parent or the grandparent.